 The Youth Summit Community Project Award is to support student groups that are actively planning and implementing a pro-diversity or social justice project in their school or community.

 In order to be eligible for the award, the student group behind the project must complete and submit a statement of need, faculty support, student support, one goal, and a budget by February 15, 2019.
 Please make sure that you have completed all of the necessary steps before applying.

 Click the link for the Youth Summit Community Project Awards Application Guidelines.

 LEADERS TO LEADERS YOUTH SUMMIT

-The annual YouthBridge-NY Leaders to Leaders Youth Summit brings together approximately 150 high school students, along with their adult advisors, from schools and community-based organizations throughout New York City.
+The YouthBridge-NY Leaders to Leaders Youth Summit brings together approximately 150 high school students, along with their adult advisors, from schools and community-based organizations throughout New York City and metro area.
 The goal of this year’s conference is to inspire young leaders to take charge by empowering them with knowledge of the possibilities, skills, and the training they need to turn ideas into action.